timechainlabs/spv-user-workshop/README.md

-# SPV User Workshop
+# SPV Wallet Integration Template

-SPV User Workshop is a **Next.js** template repository for building applications with **SPV Wallet** integration.
-This repo provides a simple and efficient setup for managing user wallets and interacting with **xPub keys**.
+SPV-Wallet-Integration-Template is a **Next.js** template repository for building applications with ***SPV Wallet integration***.
+It provides a simple and efficient setup for:

+- Creating new user wallets
+- Retrieving existing wallet balance using xPub keys
+- Managing UTXOs
+- Creating and handling transactions
+- Ideal for developers looking to integrate SPV Wallet functionality into their applications with ease. 🚀

 ## 🚀 Features
 - **Next.js 13+ (App Router Support)**